benhoyt/benhoyt.github.com/writings/python-api-design.md

 We've forgotten to check `response.status_code`, so this code silently writes my 404 page HTML to `resume.html`.
 You can "fix" it by checking the `status_code` attribute or calling `raise_for_status`, but the API design means it's easy to forget.
 APIs should be designed so that it's hard to make mistakes.

-**Takeaway: If an error occurs, raise an exception; use custom exceptions where appropriate.**
+**Takeaway: If an error occurs, raise a custom exception; use built-in exceptions if appropriate.**

 ## Versioning and backwards-compatibility